bwsw/sj-platform/SJDocs/source/Glossary.rst

   Settings used for the system work.

 Checkpoint
   A saved "snapshot" of processed data at a specific time.
 The system saves the information about all consumed/recorded data by a module at that particular time, and in case of failure it restores the module work to the stage it was before the last checkpoint.
-If no checkpoint has been performed yet, the processing will start from the beginning.
+If no checkpoint has been performed, the processing will start from the beginning.

 ..
 Checkpoint Group
   A special entity which allows a developer to do atomic checkpoint for a group of producers and consumers.